redis-developer/skillmarket/README.md

 });
 ```

-Given that the raw client does not include the functions from the rediSearch module, we have to add them by
+Given that the raw client does not include the functions from Redis Search, we have to add them by
 defining a new type and adding the commands (this is what the [redis-redisearch](https://www.npmjs.com/package/redis-redisearch) module does, and there's also another module named [redisearchclient](https://www.npmjs.com/package/redisearchclient) which also provides more functions instead of providing arguments as strings).
 ```typescript